James Dodd: Sacramento's first Black architect | ABC10 Originals

 Another project he worked on was Sacramento High School.

 In addition to his work in architecture, Dodd was involved in politics and education.
-Governor Ronald Reagan appointed him to the Board of Governors for California Community Colleges.
-Dodd also ran for senate but lost.
+Governor Ronald Reagan appointed him to the board of governors for California Community Colleges.
+Dodd also ran for senator but lost.

 Dodd's son said some people didn't know about his accomplishments until he passed away because he was so humble.